 Many basic drive systems are adjusted by removing slack from the drive cable (see below).

-Worn Out – A worn belt is the root case of many a self drive problem.
+Worn Out – A worn belt is the root cause of many a self-drive problem.

 If the belt is in place, tight, and in good condition, then move on to the next section, the belt isn’t the reason your mower wheels aren’t moving.

-You may find this video helpful “Self drive troubleshooting”, it includes fitting a drive belt.
+You may find this video helpful “Self drive troubleshooting”, which includes fitting a drive belt.

 2 Mower Drive Cable Needs Adjustment

 Mowers use a belt and pulleys to get power from the engine to the axle, but all that power is useless without control.
-Power is controlled by way of transaxle lever, attached cable and bail lever at the handle bars.
-Cables are just like bicycle brake or gear cables, they are a two part component – black outer casing with a steel braided inner cable, and like a bicycle brake cable, they stretch out and break over time and need adjusting and eventually replacing.
+Power is controlled by way of a transaxle lever, attached cable, and bail lever at the handlebars.
+Cables are just like bicycle brake or gear cables, they are a two-part component – black outer casing with a steel braided inner cable, and like a bicycle brake cable, they stretch out and break over time and need adjusting and eventually replacing.